Debye model: Derivation

-in which $p_n$ is the magnitude of the three-dimensional momentum of the phonon.
+in which $p_n$ is the magnitude of the three-dimensional momentum of the phonon, and $n_x$, $n_y$, and $n_z$ are the components of the resonating mode along each of the three axes.

-The approximation that the frequency is inversely proportional to the wavelength (giving a constant speed of sound) is good for low-energy phonons but not for high-energy phonons (see the article on phonons).
-This disagreement is one of the limitations of the Debye model.
-It produces incorrect results at intermediate temperatures, whereas the results are exact at the low and high temperatures limits.
+The approximation that the frequency is inversely proportional to the wavelength (giving a constant speed of sound) is good for low-energy phonons but not for high-energy phonons, which is a limitation of the Debye model.
+This approximation leads to incorrect results at intermediate temperatures, whereas the results are exact at the low and high temperature limits.